ppy/osu-web/resources/docs/source/includes/_structures.md

-message          | string?    | markdown of the comment's content message_html     | string?    | html version of the comment's content parent_id        | number?    | ID of the comment's parent replies_count    | number     | number of replies to the comment updated_at       | string     | ISO 8601 date
+message          | string?    | markdown of the comment's content message_html     | string?    | html version of the comment's content parent_id        | number?    | ID of the comment's parent pinned           | boolean    | Pin status of the comment replies_count    | number     | number of replies to the comment updated_at       | string     | ISO 8601 date
 user_id          | number     | user ID of the poster